ninachen22/BlueJ.NaiveTicket/README.md

 or<br>
 `class public TicketMachine`<br>
 in the outer wrapper of a class?
+Yes, writing 'class public TicketMachine' does not compile.

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?
+	Yes, the diagram shows a crosshatch pattern.
-	* What error message do you get when you now press the compile button?
+	* What error message do you get when you now press the compile button? class, interface, enum, or record expected
 	* Do you think this message clearly explains what is wrong?
+	No

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.
+Yes, it is possible

 ### Exercise 2.9
 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.
 	* Look at the class definition in Code 2.1 and use this knowledge, along with the additional information about ordering we have given you, to try to make a list of the names of the fields, constructors, and methods in the `TicketMachine` class.
 	* Hint: There is only one constructor in the class.
+	Fields: insertMoney, incrementTicketNumber
+	Constructors: ticketCost
+	Methods: getPrice, getTicketNumber, getBalance, calculateTotal, printTicket

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?